-How this CEO Used a Focused, Problem Finding Approach to Grow w/Grant Morgan, R-Zero CEO Ep#131
+How this CEO Uses a Problem Finding Approach to Grow w/Grant Morgan

 Grant Morgan is the Co-founder & CEO of R-Zero, a biosafety tech company delivering a higher standard of human health via safer indoor spaces.
 The company has grown rapidly, jumping to over 100 employees since being founded in 2020.

 Prior to founding R-Zero, Grant was an engineer at Abbott, and a VP of Product & Engineering at iCracked, which was acquired by Allstate in 2019.